surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
+	* Updated the Setup Guide with a new "Schema vs Google Rich Cards" section.
 	* Moved the wpsso/cache/ sub-folder to wp-content/cache/wpsso/.
-	* Updated the Setup Guide with a new "Schema vs Google Rich Cards" section.
 * *Bugfixes*
 	* None.
 * *Developer Notes*
-	* Removed the addition of `$wp_query->query` from the transient cache array key values.
+	* Removed $wp_query as a salt for transient cache array index keys.
 	* Updated the WPSSO_CACHEDIR and WPSSO_CACHEURL default values:
 		* Defines WPSSO_CACHEDIR as trailingslashit( WP_CONTENT_DIR ) . 'cache/wpsso/' if possible.
 		* Defines WPSSO_CACHEURL as content_url( 'cache/wpsso/' ) if possible.